MohamedAshrafIbraheem97/ToDo-App/README.md

-# Angular Task Management Application
+# Angular Task Management Application [<Live Demo>](https://task-management-one-green.vercel.app/task-management/list)

 This is a simple Angular application for managing tasks.
 It allows users to view, add, update, and delete tasks.